park-sewon/iRRAM-Random/README.md

 ## Notes

 ### Version compatibility
+Source files in src_official is compatible with the iRRAM official release version of 201401.

-Current iRRAM-Random works with in-development version of iRRAM https://github.com/fbrausse/iRRAM.git commit# 3ea239a720d (Jan.
+Source files in src works with in-development version of iRRAM https://github.com/fbrausse/iRRAM.git commit# 3ea239a720d (Jan.
 2017).

-Try using irram.sh https://github.com/park-sewon/irram.sh.git which is a version controller of iRRAM if you need to work with various versions at once.
+Try using [irram.sh](https://github.com/park-sewon/irram.sh.git) which is a version and package controller of iRRAM if you need to work with various versions at once.

 ### How does it work
 The generator is based on C++ std library's random integer generator.
 Inductively thinking, at first  we create a random integer.
 For some precision $p$, if we have a integer $k$, then it means we have a real number $[(k-1)/2^{p+1}, (k+1)/2^{p+1}]$.
 If some higher precision $p'>p$ is required, we simply append a random integer to the existing integer to make a real number with the required error bound.
 Consider a cylindrical set thingy in probabilistic theory.